 When it comes to household pests, you’re always on the alert for rats, termites and cockroaches.
-But here’s something that might not be on your radar: drain flies.
-Ever been around a sink or a shower or bath or even a kitchen and noticed a teeny-tiny little moth-like fly (or 50) buzzing around?
+But here’s something that might not be on your radar: drain flies and drain fly larvae.
+Ever been around septic tanks or a sink, a shower or bath, or a kitchen and noticed a teeny-tiny little moth-like fly (or 50) buzzing around?

 What’s that tiny thing buzzing around in your bathroom?
 If it: